yewstack/yew/examples/README.md

 trunk serve --release
 ```

-Some examples will may require additional steps.
+Some examples might require additional steps.
-In those cases, instructions are placed in the example's README.md file.
+In this case, instructions can be found in the example's `README` file.

 ## List of examples